Guide last updated by Alice Tyson, November 2019

 Information about the constitution and historic versions can be found on the website of the Conseil Constitutionnnel.

-French legislation includes the statutes (lois) passed by the French Parliament (Le Parlement which consists of the Assemblée Nationale and the Sénat) and ordonnances which are governmental measures approved by Parliament for a limited period.
+Statutes (les Lois) are passed by the French Parliament (Le Parlement).
+Statutes can take the form of an institutional act (loi organique), ordinary act (loi ordinaire) or ordinance (Ordonnance).
 The executive can enact regulations (règlements) which take the form of décrets when issued by the President or the Prime Minister, and arrêtés when issued by ministers.

 Session laws

-All statutes and decrees and the more important arrêtés are published in the official gazette, called the Journal Officiel de la République Française.
-The Gazette is published daily and is cited as J.O.
-The freely available Legifrance website makes available the laws published in the Journal Officiel from 1947 to date.
+Statutes and regulations are published in the Journal Officiel de la République Française.
+The Journal Officiel is published daily and is cited as J.O.
+The Legifrance website makes available the laws published in the Journal Officiel from 1947 to date.
 Texts from June 2004 to date are certified with an electronic signature.
 The print version of the Journal ceased in 2015.

 Academic researchers at IALS Library can also access the Journal Officiel from both Lexis360 and Doctrinal.
-Currently Lexis360 is available to all users both onsite and remotely and Doctrinal is only available onsite at IALS Library.
+Currently Lexis360 is available to all users both onsite and remotely.
+Remote access to Doctrinal is only available to IALS and SAS students, fellows and staff; other users have onsite access to Doctrinal at IALS Library.

 Of historic interest, IALS has the Bulletin des lois (1789-1931).